msxieyuqi/DVMA-Learning/BruteForce.md

-#DVWA Sulutions: (Low Security Level)
+### DVWA Sulutions of Brute Force:
-  #-Brute Force
+  #### Brute Force
+  *(Low Security Level):
-    ->View Source
+    *  View Source
-    ->Find that, only 'Login' will be validated, isset(*) checks whether para* is set and return True/False.
+    *  Find that, only 'Login' will be validated, isset(*) checks whether para* is set and return True/False.
-    ->Without any defense of Brute Force, also without any Filter of 'username' and 'password'.
+    *  Without any defense of Brute Force, also without any Filter of 'username' and 'password'.
-      $Method 1: Usage of Burpsuite for Brute Force
+      `Method 1: Usage of Burpsuite for Brute Force `
-        Steps:
+        * Steps:
-            1.1 open Burpsuite (Burpsuite is easy to get/download and install from web).
+            *1.1 open Burpsuite (Burpsuite is easy to get/download and install from web).
-            1.2 click Proxy, set Intercept off firstly, then click 'open browser' to load the webseite, which need to be intercepted.
+            *1.2 click Proxy, set Intercept off firstly, then click 'open browser' to load the webseite, which need to be intercepted.
-            1.3 input arbitrary value to login, and Burpsuite will get the info about its.
+            *1.3 input arbitrary value to login, and Burpsuite will get the info about its.
-            1.4 'Ctrl+l' or chose 'Action' as 'Send it to Intruder'.
+            *1.4 'Ctrl+l' or chose 'Action' as 'Send it to Intruder'.
-            1.5 Add password as playload value.
+            *1.5 Add password as playload value.
-            1.6 Fill the playload set, and start attack.
+            *1.6 Fill the playload set, and start attack.
-            1.7 Actually, you will find the response length of the correct password is different as others.
+            *1.7 Actually, you will find the response length of the correct password is different as others.

-       #Medium Level:
+       `Method 2: Sql Injection`
+  	     *2.1
+	     	-username：  admin ' or ' 1 ' = ' 1
+            	-password: (none)
+	     *2.2
+	     	-username: admin ' #   (#:annotation of rest request sentence.)
+           	 -pass: (none)

+   *(Medium Level):
         ->Different from Low Level, a new function is added.
             -->> mysql_real_escape_string function, this function will transfer the special symbols, like " ' ", namely, this function can defence Sql Injection Attack thus, the Sql Injection Attack in medium level unfeasible nowly.